Sector Mean Reversion on Japanese Stocks (JPX): 6.70% CAGR, +2.77% vs Nikkei 225

 On Japanese stocks, the sectors that kept showing up as the most beaten-down tell the country's economic story over 25 years:

 Utilities leads by a wide margin.
 That's not random.
-Japan's utility sector spent much of the 2010s in structural decline, first from the Fukushima nuclear disaster in 2011 (which forced reactor shutdowns, raised import costs, and cut earnings), then from near-zero interest rates that compressed utility dividend attractiveness, and finally from the broader deflationary environment that kept capital costs low but demand growth lower.
+Japan's utility sector spent much of the 2010s in structural decline — first from the Fukushima nuclear disaster in 2011 (which forced reactor shutdowns, raised import costs, and cut earnings), then from near-zero interest rates that compressed utility dividend attractiveness, and finally from the broader deflationary environment that kept capital costs low but demand growth lower.
 The strategy kept buying Japanese Utilities because they kept underperforming.
 Sometimes they recovered.
 Often they didn't snap back quickly.
-The 0.91% annual shortfall reflects what happens when the strategy's primary bet is on a sector that takes years to normalize.
+This Utilities concentration is a key reason the strategy's overall CAGR sits at 6.70% rather than higher.

 Energy follows at 28% of quarters, which reflects Japan's unique position as one of the world's largest oil importers.
 When global oil prices rose (2004-2008, 2011-2014), Japanese energy costs surged and domestic energy stocks suffered.
 The strategy loaded into them during those periods.